jkingportfolio/ci_pp5_tick_it_react/README.md

 26. As a user, I can create tasks so that I can partake in the main purpose of the site.
 27. As a user, I can create packs so that I can group tasks together
 28. As a user, I can delete my packs so that I can permanently remove packs I do not wish to keep.
-29. As a user, I can edit my packss so that I can correct spelling mistakes or I may have entered into the pack information fields.
+29. As a user, I can edit my packs so that I can correct spelling mistakes or I may have entered into the pack information fields.

 ### Site Owner Stories